Law of triviality: Argument

 The concept was first presented as a corollary of his broader "Parkinson's law" spoof of management.
 He dramatizes this "law of triviality" with the example of a committee's deliberations on an atomic reactor, contrasting it to deliberations on a bicycle shed.
 As he put it: "The time spent on any item of the agenda will be in inverse proportion to the sum [of money] involved."
 A reactor is so vastly expensive and complicated that an average person cannot understand it (see ambiguity aversion), so one assumes that those who work on it understand it.
 However, everyone can visualize a cheap, simple bicycle shed, so planning one can result in endless discussions because everyone involved wants to implement their own proposal and demonstrate personal contribution.

 After a suggestion of building something new for the community, like a bike shed, problems arise when everyone involved argues about the details.
 This is a metaphor indicating that it is not necessary to argue about every little feature based simply on having the knowledge to do so.
-Some people have commented that the amount of noise generated by a change is inversely proportional to the complexity of the change.
+Hence, the amount of noise generated by a change is inversely proportional to the complexity of the change.

-The law of triviality is supported by behavioural research.
+Behavioral research has produced evidence which confirms theories proposed by the law of triviality.
 People tend to spend more time on small decisions than they should, and less time on big decisions than they should.
-A simple explanation is that during the process of making a decision, one has to assess whether enough information has been collected to make the decision.
-If people make mistakes about whether they have enough information, they will tend to stop too early for big decisions.
-The reason is that big decisions require collecting information for a long time.
-It leaves more time to make a mistake (and stop) before getting enough information.
-Conversely, for small decisions, where people should stop early, they may continue to ponder for too long by mistake.
+A simple explanation is that during the process of decision-making, one has to assess whether enough information has been collected to make the decision.
+If people make mistakes about whether they have enough information, then they will tend to feel overwhelmed by large and complex matters and stop collecting information too early to adequately inform the decision.
+The reason is that big decisions require collecting information for a long time and working hard to understand its complex ramifications.
+This leaves more of an opportunity to make a mistake (and stop) before getting enough information.
+Conversely, for small decisions, where people should devote little attention and act without hesitation, they may inefficiently continue to ponder for too long, partly because they are better able to understand the subject.

 Related principles and formulations

-There are several other principles, well-known in specific problem domains, which express a similar sentiment.
+There are several other principles, well known in specific problem domains, which express a similar sentiment.